trinodb/trino/docs/src/main/sphinx/installation/cli.rst

     - The location of the Java truststore file that will be used to secure TLS.
   * - ``--truststore-type``
     - Truststore type.
+  * - ``--use-system-truststore``
+    - Verify the server certificate using the system truststore of the operating system.
+Windows and macOS are supported.
+For other operating systems, the default Java truststore is used.
+The truststore type can be overridden using ``--truststore-type``.

 .. _cli-authentication: